Ontario Careless Driving Defence

 Commercial Drivers

-Commercial drivers may face employer discipline, CVOR concerns, commercial abstract problems, fleet insurance issues, and future hiring consequences.
+Employer discipline, CVOR concerns, commercial abstract problems, fleet insurance issues, and future hiring consequences.
+CVOR guide.

 Company Vehicles

-A ticket in a company vehicle may lead to employer reporting, internal discipline, loss of driving privileges, or fleet policy problems.
+A ticket in a company vehicle can lead to employer reporting, internal discipline, loss of driving privileges, or fleet policy problems.
+Company vehicle guide.

 Rideshare / Delivery

-Platform drivers, couriers, service drivers, and delivery workers may face screening problems or loss of eligibility to drive for work.
+Platform drivers, couriers, service drivers, and delivery workers can face screening problems or loss of eligibility to drive for work.
+Rideshare guide.

 Our Process